Watch the webinar now:

 • Supply and demand: Fundamental mechanism in which the availability of goods and customers' willingness to buy determine the price.

-• Production and procurement costs: Factors such as material costs, labor costs and supply chain costs that influence the minimum price.
+• Product costing: Factors such as material costs, labor costs and supply chain costs that influence the minimum price.

 • Market competition: The pricing of competitors, which can exert pressure on the company's own prices.